vitabaks/docs/docs/management/upgrades.md

 ### Console (UI)

-Major upgrade the cluster through the UI is not yet implemented.
+Major cluster upgrades are currently supported only through the command line.

 :::tip
-If you're interested in this feature, please consider becoming a [sponsor](/docs/sponsor).
+If you’re interested in having this functionality available through the UI, please consider becoming a [sponsor](/docs/sponsor).
 :::

 ### Command line